awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-setting-up-command.md

    aws application-insights create-application ‐-region <REGION> ‐-resource-group-name  <RESOURCE_GROUP_NAME>
    ```

 1. Publishing PostgreSQL logs to CloudWatch is not enabled by default\.
 To enable monitoring, open the RDS console and select the database to monitor\.
-Choose **Modify** in the upper right corner, and select the checkbox labeled **PostgreSQL** log\.
+Choose **Modify** in the upper right corner, and select the check box labeled **PostgreSQL** log\.
 Choose **Continue** to save this setting\.

 1. Your PostgreSQL logs are exported to CloudWatch\.